 A sputum culture is a sample of the gooey substance that often comes up from your chest when you have an infection in your lungs or airways.
 It is mostly made up of white blood cells that fight infection mixed with germs.

 Doctors use it to figure out what might be causing your illness, whether it’s bacteria, a virus or something else.

 Your lungs are connected to your mouth by a passage called the trachea, or windpipe, which starts at the back of your throat.
 A few inches down, it splits into separate channels called bronchi, which funnel air from the trachea into your lungs.

 If you’re sick or the passages between your mouth and lungs get irritated by something such as smoke or air pollution, your body makes sputum.
 It’s also known as phlegm.
 It’s different from saliva, the thinner fluid your mouth makes to help you eat.

 When you cough, your body is trying to get rid of that phlegm.

-If your doctor isn’t sure what’s wrong with you, she might collect a sample of your sputum to test for different illnesses.
+If your doctor isn’t sure what’s wrong with you, they might collect a sample of your sputum to test for different illnesses.

 When Do I Need a Sputum Culture?

 Your doctor probably will ask you a series of questions about your cough.
 Some of them might include: